-BMFF organise the ‘Diverse Doors Open Day’, which is an annual event that offers the people the opportunity to visit a wide range of places of worship and learn about the many faith communities in Bristol.
+BMFF organise the ‘Diverse Doors Open Day’, which is an annual event that offers people the opportunity to visit a wide range of places of worship and learn about the many faith communities in Bristol.
 We also play a collaborative role in organising the Bristol Lord Mayor’s Inter-Faith Civic Celebration conducted on an annual basis.
-We also arrange ‘Faith Trails’ that enables people to connect with various places of worship.
+We also arrange ‘Faith Trails’ that enable people to connect with various places of worship.

-It is in building understanding, friendship, and cooperation that people of different faiths come to recognize that, while there are differences, we hold a lot of values and hopes in common as well as a conviction that life is a sacred gift.
+Bristol Multi-Faith Forum believes that it is in building understanding, friendship, and cooperation that people of different faiths come to recognize that, while there are differences, we hold a lot of values and hopes in common as well as a conviction that life is a sacred gift.
 We believe that the careful building of a good relationship, which the Forum exists to pursue adds to a more peaceful and robust society.

 BMFF Steering Group:

 Adv.
 Tripti Megeri – Secretary